 A visual assessment of the subject building was conducted to determine if any electrical components containing radioactive materials were present.
-MPL observed smoke detectors, which contains small quantities of radioactive material.
+Smoke detectors were observed, which contain small quantities of radioactive material.

 Please refer to Appendix F - Hazardous Materials Checklist for equipment conditions, quantities (where applicable), and recommended actions.